-While we must all deal with the effects of these environmental concerns, people living in conditions of hunger and poverty in the developing world are at the greatest risk.
+While we must all deal with the effects of these environmental concerns, people living in conditions of hunger and poverty are at the greatest risk.
 The vast majority of people in hunger and poverty live in rural regions, relying heavily on agriculture, with their well-being closely tied to the natural environment.
-They are extremely vulnerable to extreme weather like droughts and flooding – exacerbated by climate change – and bear the burden of climate change (because they account for 80 percent of world population) though their carbon footprints are the smallest (World Bank World Development Report 2010).
+They are especially vulnerable to extreme weather events like droughts and flooding, which are often exacerbated by climate change.

 What We Do

 - Promote sustainable farming practices.
 At our epicenters in Africa, partners create community farms, where villagers learn composting, intercropping and other methods, like drip irrigation, to improve crop yields, restore soil fertility and make the best use of scarce resources.

 - Increase access to sustainable agricultural technology.
 The Hunger Project provides training and credit, mobilizing people to adopt sustainable agricultural technology and practices, and encouraging them to demand agricultural extension services from their government.